fmidev/metolib/doc/splittercache.md

       maxCacheDataSize: 50000
     });

-Note: `maxCacheDataSize` is measured in approximate data size: A data block with 2 locations, 5 parameters and 10 time steps is calculated as 2 * 5 * 10 = 100 units.
+Note: `maxCacheDataSize` is measured in approximate data size: A data block with 2 locations, 5 parameters and 10 time steps is calculated as 2 * 5 * 10 = 100 units. `minBlockDataPoints` and `maxBlockDataPoints` are calculated as time steps.

 Introspecting internal cache events
 -----------------------------------